MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/aggregation-and-class-factory-macros.md

 ### <a name="remarks"></a>Note

-Aggiungere questa macro all'oggetto se viene visualizzato il messaggio di errore del compilatore `GetControllingUnknown` non è definito (ad esempio, in `CComAggregateCreator`).
+Aggiungere questa macro all'oggetto se si riceve il messaggio di errore del compilatore `GetControllingUnknown` che non è definito (ad esempio, `CComAggregateCreator`in).

 ##  <a name="declare_not_aggregatable"></a>  DECLARE_NOT_AGGREGATABLE